 As Irma's misery grows in scope and scale, so does its death toll.
-The most powerful hurricane ever recorded in the open Atlantic eventually claimed dozens of lives as it tore up the Caribbean and the southeastern United States.
+The storm, at one point the most powerful hurricane ever recorded in the open Atlantic, eventually claimed dozens of lives as it tore up the Caribbean and the southeastern United States.
 Still more are dying in its aftermath.

 The victims include eight residents of a sweltering Florida nursing home.
 Others have died in storm-related traffic accidents, fallen from ladders or been poisoned by generators running inside homes.
 Still others have drowned, been electrocuted, crushed by tree limbs and crumbling buildings or suffered fatal injuries while cleaning up debris.

 Here are brief portraits of some of Irma's victims:

 She was one of eight people who died Wednesday after the Rehabilitation Center at Hollywood Hills, lost air conditioning due to the storm.

 Her son, Jeffrey Nova, said his mother was a devoted parent and a friend to many.

 "She was an engaging, extroverted, very vivacious woman that was a single mom.
 She worked hard as part of society and was a soldier in that respect," he said.